 Ireland in November can be as fun as the summer season.
-As long as you know where to go, what to pack and what to do, your dream vacation in Ireland during fall season can be amazing as any season.
+As long as you know where to go, what to pack, and what to do, your dream vacation in Ireland during the fall season can be amazing as any season.

 So should you travel to Ireland in November?
 I’d say yes.
 The weather is not that cold and there will be less crowd which is ideal.
 So, if you don’t know where to start yet, this Ireland travel guide for November should be able to help you.

 - What is the weather in Ireland in November?